Joining the Guild

 In addition, you must meet the following requirements:

-- You must either have past experience RPing or you must show an exceptional grasp of RP style and execution.
+You must either have past experience RPing or you must show a solid grasp of RP style and execution.
 Barring either of these, you must be willing to learn about RP, about lore, and about the non-mechanical aspects of World of Warcraft.
 There are always exceptions to this rule.

-- You must be a roleplayer.
+You must be tolerant of roleplayers.
 It is not required that you RP full-time and forsake everything else in the game for RP, but RP must be a factor in your character's development.
 You must also respect Blizzard's rules for RP servers, and you must respect the RP community of this server (Earthen Ring US).

-- You, the player, should be mature enough to deal with the RP stories of the guild and its characters.
-The guild RP is dark (though the OOC chatter is silly), and we require a certain level of maturity from our RPers (regardless of age).
+You, the player, should be mature enough to deal with the RP stories of the guild and its characters.
+The guild RP can be dark at times (though the OOC chatter is silly), and we require a certain level of maturity from our RPers (regardless of age).

-- You must have a character that fits somehow into the Netherbane's in-character purpose.
-This is usually determined during the in-character meeting between you and Tharion, but it is something that we suggest all potential applicants think about before expressing an interest in the guild.
+You must have a character that fits somehow into the Netherbane's in-character purpose.
+This is usually determined during the in-character meeting between you and one of our officers, but it is something that we suggest all potential applicants think about before expressing an interest in the guild.

 If you meet these requirements, or you believe that you should be considered outside of those requirements, then read on.